spatie/php-operators.com/resources/content/bitwise-08-binary-or-assignment.md

 ---
 title: $a |= $b
-teaser: "Binary or operator"
+teaser: "Binary or assignment"
 category: bitwise
 tags: ["|="]
 related: ["binary-or", "binary-and-assignment", "binary-xor-assignment"]
 ---

-The bitwise or operator compares each bit of a and b.

-If either bit is 1, it returns 1.
-Otherwise, it returns 0.
+Apply a binary "or" operation and assign the first variable to the result.

 ```php
 // Binary representation: 1100